The Remnant (newspaper): Positions

 Catholic apologist Dave Armstrong has described The Remnant as "radical Catholic reactionary."

-The Southern Poverty Law Center have labeled The Remnant and the Remnant Press as "hate groups" under a category they describe as "Radical Traditionalist Catholic", which the SPLC defines as "organizations that embrace anti-Semitism and whose theology is typically rejected by the Vatican and mainstream Catholics in general."
+The Southern Poverty Law Center have listed The Remnant and The Remnant Press as a Radical Traditionalist Catholic hate group, which the SPLC defines as "organizations that embrace anti-Semitism and whose theology is typically rejected by the Vatican and mainstream Catholics in general."
+The editors reject this label.